vibhor98/Slack_bot/README.md

 It can be started by `python2 vibhor_bot.py`.

+If you liked it and found it resourceful, please don't hesitate to star it.
 There can be lots of improvements here and new features can be added too.
 Contributors are welcomed!:)